 When setting the individual pay range for teachers on the pay range for leading practitioners, the relevant body should have regard to the challenge and demands of the individual post and internal pay relativities.

-If a school creates more than one such post, the individual pay ranges for each post should be determined separately and may differ to reflect the different demands and challenges of each post.all
+If a school creates more than one such post, the individual pay ranges for each post should be determined separately and may differ to reflect the different demands and challenges of each post.

+Unqualified teachers (paragraph 17)

+The unqualified teacher pay range includes trainee teachers on apprenticeship schemes.
+Employers are responsible for setting pay at the appropriate level for their staff and in accordance with their pay policy and all applicable laws, including the law on national minimum wage and national living wage rates: National Minimum Wage and National Living Wage rates - GOV.UK

 Unattached teachers (paragraph 39)